comma-lab/comma-lab.github.io_old/content/home/welcome.md

   css_class:
 ---

-The **Communication Acoustics Lab (COMMA)** is part of the [Centre for Digital Music](http://c4dm.eecs.qmul.ac.uk/) (C4DM) at [Queen Mary University of London](https://www.qmul.ac.uk/), conducting cutting edge research into the ways we perceive sound and technologies for improving communication.
+The **Communication Acoustics Lab (COMMA)** is part of the [Centre for Digital Music](http://c4dm.eecs.qmul.ac.uk/) (C4DM) at [Queen Mary University of London](https://www.qmul.ac.uk/), conducting cutting edge research into the ways people perceive sound and technologies for improving communication.

 <small>

-We work across disciplines of music, engineering, psychology, and cognitive science to study communication between humans and between humans and machines.
+We work across disciplines of music, engineering, psychology, and cognitive science to study audio communication between humans and between humans and machines.

 Our research themes include: